Adpetfem83/Surfs_up/README.md

 ### Summary

-By looking at the results, opening a surf shop would be a smart investment.
+Mere looking at the results, opening a surf shop would be a smart investment.
 This is because there is an enjoyable average temperature in two months that are 6 months apart from one another.
 That shows that for most months of the year, there will be enjoyable temperature for people to come and use the surf shop.